 - a) The Ring Steward(s) is present in the ring with the Judge during the duration of the show. - b) Ring Stewards may not exhibit alpacas at a show at which they are officiating as a Steward.
-However, they can have entries in the show. - If the Ring Steward does own alpacas in the show they will not accompany the judge outside of the ring for meals c) or any other purpose. - d) The Ring Steward will assist the judge so they can complete the hands on evaluation safely. - AT DIRECTION OF THE JUDGE the Ring Steward will record on the placing cards the number of alpacas in the e) ring and the placement of the winners. - f) The Ring Steward will follow the code of conduct.
+However, they can have entries in the show. - c) The Ring Steward will assist the judge so they can complete the hands on evaluation safely. - d) AT DIRECTION OF THE JUDGE the Ring Steward will record on the placing cards the number of alpacas in the ring and the placement of the winners. - e) The Ring Steward will follow the code of conduct.